bmatern/epitope-demo/README.md

 Deceased_2,A\*02:01,A\*01:01,B\*07:02,B\*08:01,C\*07:01,C\*01:02,DRB1\*15:01,DRB1\*03:01,DQB1\*06:01,DQB1\*02:01

-Which donor would you prefer to use for this kidney transplantation: a living donor or a deceased donor?
-Calculate PIRCHE and EMMA scores for each donor to help you make a decision.
+Which donor would you prefer to use for this kidney transplantation?
 # Case-study II
 (provided by Mathias Niemaan)